mygithub23/aws-iac-basics/iac_aws_tf_basics_instructions.md

 4.  **Update and deploy:** Update the template and deploy the update.
 5.  **Commit and clean up:** Commit back to GitHub and clean up.

-> It is no stretch of the imagination to complete the above steps in less than 10 minutes—a great, demonstratable skill for you as a builder :sunglasses:.
+> It is no stretch of the imagination to be able to complete all steps in this lab (with experience) in less than 10 minutes. :sunglasses:

 ## Lab Steps
 ### Start Lab